Cross-Paradigm Graph Backdoor Attacks with Promptable Subgraph Triggers

-Beyond traditional GNN architectures, graph representation learning has expanded into diverse paradigms to address varying data constraints and task requirements.
+\textbf{Graph Learning Paradigms.} Beyond architectures, diverse training paradigms have evolved to address data constraints and generalization.
 For \textbf{GSL}~\cite{kipf2016semi}, the model is directly optimized through supervised loss functions using high-quality labeled data, achieving success in tasks such as node classification, link prediction, and graph classification.
 For \textbf{GCL}~\cite{you2020graph}, to overcome the challenge of scarce labeled data, models aim to learn robust representations by maximizing the agreement between different augmented views of the same graph without supervision.
 GraphCL~\cite{you2020graph} uses random graph augmentations to generate multiple views and learns node embeddings by contrasting positive and negative pairs via the InfoNCE loss.
-GRACE~\cite{zhu2020deep} improves model robustness and generalization through more diverse data augmentation strategies.
 CCA-SSG~\cite{zhang2021canonical} further refines the loss function using canonical correlation analysis.
-For \textbf{GPL}~\cite{sun2022gppt}, recent studies aim to improve cross-domain generalization of GNNs.
-GPL adopts a ``pretraining and prompt-tuning'' strategy~\cite{yu2024hgprompt} and has emerged as a promising alternative, allowing models to adapt more flexibly to downstream tasks with limited labeled data.
-GPL methods can be categorized into two main approaches: (1) \textit{Prompt-as-tokens:} prompts are token sequences concatenated with input node features.
-GPF~\cite{jiang2024unified} adds prompts to the original graph to learn global information.
-GraphPrompt~\cite{liu2023graphprompt} introduces a learnable prompt vector in the latent space for downstream tasks.
-(2) \textit{Prompt-as-graphs:} prompts are designed as small graph structures injected into the input graph.
-All-in-one~\cite{sun2023all} introduces a learnable subgraph of prompt tokens, where each token maintains both internal connections and links to the original graph nodes.
+For \textbf{GPL}~\cite{sun2022gppt}, to enhance cross-domain generalization under data scarcity, models adopt a ``pre-training, prompt-tuning'' strategy~\cite{yu2024hgprompt} to adapt pre-trained GNNs to downstream tasks.
+GPF~\cite{jiang2024unified} and GraphPrompt~\cite{liu2023graphprompt} utilize \textit{prompt-as-tokens} by appending learnable vectors to input features or latent spaces, respectively.
+All-in-one~\cite{sun2023all} employs \textit{prompt-as-graphs} by injecting a learnable subgraph structure where tokens connect to original nodes to unify diverse tasks.